django-es/django-elasticsearch-dsl/docs/document.md

   into this list.
 See [Document Field Reference](fields.md) for how to manually define fields.
 * `queryset_pagination` (*optional*) - Size of the chunk when indexing, override [`OPENSEARCH_DSL_QUERYSET_PAGINATION`](settings.md#opensearch_dsl_queryset_pagination.md).
+* `related_models` (*optional*) - List of related Django models.
+Specifies a relation between models that allows for index updating based on these defined relationships.

 ```python
 class Country(models.Model):